Even our gardens need a little help from Mother Nature every now and again, so read on to learn more about the best plants for pollination…

 Butterfly bush (Buddleja davidii)

-Boasting a series of slender cones, each sprouting an abundance of flowers in both the spring and summer time, the Butterfly Bush is not only a great plant to have in the garden, its an extremely attractive one.
+Boasting a series of slender cones, each sprouting an abundance of flowers in both the spring and summer time, the Butterfly Bush is not only a great plant to have in the garden, it’s an extremely attractive one.

 Lantana